-Dr. Ye Luo received his Ph.D from Masschusetts Institute of Technology at year 2015.
-He received his B.S. degree from Massachusetts Institute of Technology at year 2010, majored in Mathematics and Economics.
-Before joining FBE of HKU, he worked as assistant professor at the economics department in University of Florida.
-Dr. Ye Luo’s main research insterests include high dimensional econometrics/statistics, machine learning and its empirical applications in economics and finance, for example, applying AI algorithms to develop smart, adaptive automated trading systems, applying big data methods/machine learning in default risk prediction, dynamic demand prediction, etc. He also has interest and expertise in natural language processing.
+Dr. Ye Luo received his Ph.D from the Massachusetts Institute of Technology in 2015.
+He received his B.S. degree from the Massachusetts Institute of Technology in 2010, majoring in Mathematics and Economics.
+Before joining FBE of HKU, he worked as an assistant professor at the economics department in the University of Florida.
+Dr. Ye Luo’s main research interests include high dimensional econometrics/statistics, machine learning and its empirical applications in economics and finance, for example, applying AI algorithms to develop smart, adaptive automated trading systems, applying big data methods/machine learning in default risk prediction, dynamic demand prediction, etc. He also has an interest and expertise in natural language processing.

-- “Estimation and Inference of Treatment Effects with L2-Boosting in High-Dimensional Settings”, forthcoming, Journal of Econometrics, with Jannis Kueck, Martin Spindler and Zigan Wang
+- “Estimation and Inference of Treatment Effects with L2-Boosting in High-Dimensional Settings”, 2023, Journal of Econometrics, 234(2), 714-731, with Jannis Kueck, Martin Spindler and Zigan Wang

 - “Shape-Enforcing Operators for Generic Point and Interval Estimators of Functions”, 2021, Journal of Machine Learning Research, 22(220), 1-42, with Xi Chen, Victor Chernozhukov, Iván Fernández-Val and Scott Kostyshak